technqvi/TimeSeriesML-FinMarket/forecast-asset -price-movement-LSTM-TimeSeries/README.md

 * Load model configuration metadata by model-id from csv file referenced as external table on BigQuery
 * Load model file and scaler file for feature and prediction value normalization
 * Check whether price data as specifed data on FinAssetForecast.fin_data table have been made prediction on FinAssetForecast.fin_movement_forecast table
-* Get the last N sequence records of specific feature like EMA,MACD,SIGNAL from FinAssetForecast.fin_data table to make prediction future  movement.
+* Get the last N sequence records of specific feature like EMA,MACD,SIGNAL as input feature from FinAssetForecast.fin_data table to make prediction future  movement as prediction output.
 * Make predction with proper input (3 dimesion numpy array  [sample rows, time steps, features])
 * Create 3 dataframes such as Main Dataframe ,Feature Dataframe,Preidction Dataframe.
 * Convert 3 dataframes created from earlier step to Json file, Feature Dataframe and Preidction Dataframe are collection in  Main Dataframe